brainy-labs/metadata-snippet-manager/instructions.md

 Deletes metadata by name.
 - **⚠️ WARNING**: Also deletes all relationships with snippets and other metadata
 - **Input**: Array of metadata names
-- **Cascading**: Snippets remain but lose the deleted metadata relationships
+- **Cascading**: Snippets remain but lose the deleted metadata relationships, if it is the last metadata of a snippet, it deletes the snippet too.
+Be careful and ask the user first.
+Maybe you can use the get_snippet_by_metadata tools to get the snippets at risk.

 ### Snippet Management - Search